 Log configuration and usage for Supply Chain Security Tools - Store

-This topic describes how you can configure Supply Chain Security Tools (SCST) - Store to output and interpret detailed log information.
+This topic tells you how to configure Supply Chain Security Tools (SCST) - Store to output and interpret detailed log information.

 Verbosity levels